HomeDing/homeding.github.io/dev/displays.md

 The `DisplayAGFXAdapter` is a base implementation for display drivers from the Arduino_GFX library.
 This library supports various chips and is very similar to the Adafruit GFX library.

+The `DisplayOutputElement` is a base implementation for Elements shown on the display.

 The full list of Elements for using displays can be found in the [Display Elements](/elements/display/index.md) documentation.